 Startup companies love Python since they usually need to run leanly in order to survive, especially when they build digital products – e.g., mobile apps, websites, or software programs.

-Using Python programming language for Machine Learning is pretty cool; in fact, this programming language is the most preferred for Machine Learning.
+Using this programming language for Machine Learning is pretty cool; in fact, this programming language is the most preferred for Machine Learning.
 The latter includes things like financial services, speech recognition, as well as most of the recommendations that the #1 movie streaming service provider, Netflix, serves up from time to time whenever you log in.

-With this information so far you have gained more insight to help you answer the question “what is python?”
+With this information so far you have gained more insight to help you answer the question “What is python?”

 Python’s Increasing Popularity